jchancel/OctoPrint-Heatled/README.md

 # OctoPrint-Heatled

 Very simple octoprint plugin that turns on a specified GPIO pin when the heatbed or hotend is turned on.
+This is a very simple initial version of the pluging.
+It has been tested on OctoPrint Version 1.8.4.
+If you would like to enhance this pluging,  simply send a pull request and I will encorporate your change ASAP.

 ## Setup